-Students are required to submit three (3) copies of their complete research proposal report consisting of 3000 to 7000 words to the UMGSB office, not later than two (2) weeks before the date of the presentation.
+Students are required to submit five (5) copies of their complete research proposal report consisting of 3000 to 7000 words to the UMGSB office, not later than two (2) weeks before the date of the presentation.
 The report must include the following:

-- introduction, statement of problem and scope of research; - research objective; - summary of literature review; - description of conceptual framework or summary of experimental methods or summary of research design and required equipment; - importance and relevance of study; - preliminary findings / pilot test (initial findings, if any) - proposed work schedule based on the designated date of submission of thesis/dissertation; and - brief bibliography. - References (APA format) - Plagiarism Report (must not exceed 20 percent)
+- introduction, statement of problem and scope of research;

+- research objective;

+- complete literature review;

+- credible research methodology;

+- importance and relevance of study;

+- initial findings (preliminary findings) / pilot test (if any)

+- proposed work schedule based on the designated date of submission of thesis/dissertation; and

+- brief bibliography

+- References (APA format)

+- Plagiarism Report (must not exceed 20 percent)

-- Proposal Defence is deemed satisfactory, the student may proceed with the proposed research; OR - If Proposal Defence is deemed unsatisfactory, the student is required to present the Proposal Defence again in the following semester: OR - Unsatisfactory results for both attempts at Proposal Defence may put the student at risk of termination from the programme.
+- Proposal Defence is deemed satisfactory, the student may proceed with the proposed research; OR - If Proposal Defence is deemed unsatisfactory, the student is required to present the Proposal Defence for 2nd Attempt in the following semester; OR - Unsatisfactory results for both attempts at Proposal Defence may put the student at risk of termination from the programme.